 Assumption 1 drives all results in the paper.
-It implies that a higher gasoline tax redistributes from owners of big cars to owners of small cars.
+It implies that a gasoline tax redistributes from owners of big cars to owners of small cars.
 There is abundant evidence supporting Assumption 1.
-Feng et al. (2013) and Metcalf (2022) document that owners of SUVs indeed spend more on gasoline than owners of subcompact cars.
-Furthermore, owners of SUVs drive at least as many miles as owners of subcompact cars in the US (Feng et al., 2013), the UK (Craglia and Cullen, 2020), Germany (Gössling and Metzler, 2017), and India (Chugh and Cropper, 2017).
-As SUVs have lower fuel efficiency than subcompact cars, this implies that owners of SUVs consume more gasoline.
-Similarly, Alberini et al. (2022) finds that in Germany, cars with larger and stronger engines have lower fuel efficiency and drive more kilometers than cars with smaller and weaker engines.
+Feng et al. (2013) and Metcalf (2022) document that owners of SUVs spend more on gasoline than owners of subcompact cars.
+Furthermore, owners of SUVs drive at least as many miles as owners of smaller and, hence, more fuel-efficient cars in the US (Feng et al., 2013), the UK (Craglia and Cullen, 2020), Germany (Gössling and Metzler, 2017), and India (Chugh and Cropper, 2017).16